 WordPress looks for a template in a pre-defined hierarchical order: category-slug.php → category-id.php → category.php → archive.php → index.php.

 WordPress will look for each of these files in turn when trying to load a category page, and if it can’t find it, it moves up the hierarchy.
-It will start with a category-slug template first, e.g., category-fashion.php in the above example.
+It will start with a category-slug template first (e.g., category-fashion.php) in the above example.

-If it can’t find a category-slug template, it will move up the hierarchy to find a template with the category id number, e.g., category-2.php.
+If it can’t find a category-slug template, it will move up the hierarchy to find a template with the category ID number (e.g., category-2.php).
 After that, it will look for a generic category template called category.php.

 If WordPress can’t find a generic category, it will look for an archive template like archive.php.
 If that doesn’t exist, it moves to index.php to display the category.

-If you want to alter a specific category template, you’ll need to identify the Category ID and amend the category-ID php file or use the slug to make your edits or additions.
-You can also alter the category.php file to amend the template for all categories, but you can also use conditional tags within the category.php file to edit the template for one specific category, without having to create individual files.
+- Alter the category.php file to amend the template for all categories while also using conditional tags within the category.php file to edit the template for one specific category without having to create individual files.
 We’ll show you how to do this later on.

-You can locate the correct file you want by going into WordPress > Appearance > Themes > Theme File Editor.
+- Locate the correct file you want by going into WordPress > Appearance > Themes > Theme File Editor.
 From the list of theme files on the right, click on category.php.
 If you can’t find the category.php file there, look for the archive.php or index.php files.
-You can create any missing files you want (such as category-slug.php) using SFTP.

 If you’ve followed these steps but can’t locate the correct file, you are probably using a WordPress Theme Framework, so these tips won’t apply to you.